nileshpandit009/ctso/fabric/README.md

 4. Generate configuration transactions (configtx) and crypto material using ``start.sh generate.sh``.
 5.	<b>Don't forget to copy the configtx and crypto material on other hosts.</b>
 6. Start the fabric using ``start.sh up`` (You can monitor the stack using ``docker stack ps ctso``).
-7. Delete any previous composer cards and delete .composer by ``rm -rf ~/.composer/``.
+7. Delete any previous composer cards and delete .composer directory by ``rm -rf ~/.composer/``.
 8. Goto the ``composer`` directory and run ``replaceVariables.sh`` and ``./createPeerAdminCard.sh``.
 9. Install business network on fabric using ``composer network install`` command.
 10. Request new identities using ``composer identity request`` command.